gvwilson/thirdbit/src/fiction/bear/index.md

 Dolly, I'm really sorry."

 "It's just how people are around here," the troll replied mildly.
+"Bortja's the worst of them,
-"At least we're not in Garheim."
+but at least we're not in Garheim."

 "But…but she said it right *to* you!"
 Noxy suddenly realized that her hands were clenched into fists.